roelofjan-elsinga/portfolio/resources/content/collections/articles/how-to-set-up-automatically-deploy-website-github-pages.md

 You can set the TTL to whatever you like, in my case I set them to 1 hour.

-### Step 4B: Using a sub domain as your custom domain
+### Step 4B: Using a subdomain as your custom domain

-Using a sub domain is much easier than using the main domain as your custom domain.
+Using a subdomain is much easier than using the main domain as your custom domain.
 You will still need to change your DNS records, but this time you'll only need to do this:

 ![DNS records for GitHub Pages for a subdomain](/images/articles/how-to-set-up-automatically-deploy-website-github-pages/Screenshot_from_2020-04-22_12-33-07.png)